Building a Better Business Climate

 Submit Online Testimony

-- Click here to create an account on the Hawaii State Capitol website.
+- Click here to create an account on the Hawaii State Legislature website.

 - Submit testimony via the link provided on the e-version of the hearing notice.